In most recent years, there has been in shift in the way people are working out. More and more people are doing HIIT workouts.

-Why is Tabata effective
+Why is Tabata so effective

 Until Mr. Tabata’s findings, physiology texts recommended hard, short intervals with long rest periods to improve anaerobic system and longer intervals with short rest periods to train the aerobic system.

-Benefits of Tabata training
+Benefits of Tabata Training

 - Stimulates the release of testosterone (vitality) and growth hormone (regeneration).